baupen/web/README.md

 - check n+1 problem when querying for issues; need to join other entities? (when generating report, querying construction site, map, issue)
 - fix construction site query for events

-fix behaviour:
-- When construction manager is POSTed, if email already exists, generic error is thrown.

 after release:
 - remove BASE_URI from .env of instances